 Oral Microbiology test results

-Oral Microbiology test results for a 41 year old female with severe gum disease who did not favorably respond to three years of antibiotic treatment with Periostat – Doxycycline – at another dental office.
+This 41 year old female had severe gum disease.
+She did not favorably respond to three years of antibiotic treatment with Periostat – Doxycycline – at another dental office.
 Enteric gram negative rods – anaerobic bacteria populated 13.8% of the microbiologic culture and were shown to be resistant to Doxycycline.
 This patient was successfully treated with Amoxycillin & Metronidazole antibiotics.
-She was also referred to an MD where a fasting glucose tolerance test showed she had early stage diabetes.
+Then she was also referred to an MD where a fasting glucose tolerance test showed she had early stage diabetes.

-These tests will frequently show anaerobic and aerobic bacteria results featuring spirochetes, porphyromonas gingivali and actinobacillus actinomycetemcomitans.
-These mouth germs are highly correlated with periodontal gum disease and treatment should focus on their elimination as a goal.
+Incidentally these tests will frequently show anaerobic and aerobic bacteria results featuring spirochetes, porphyromonas gingivali and actinobacillus actinomycetemcomitans.
+Treatment should focus on the elimination of the mouth germs.
+Singularly these germs are highly correlated with periodontal gum disease.

 The correlation between dental disease and medical illness are just now being explored.
-Our office refers patients with advanced periodontal gum disease for a medical evaluation.
+Usually our office refers patients with advanced periodontal gum disease for a medical evaluation.

 Suggested reading includes: Listgarten, Offenbacher and Genco.

 These pictures show a dental microbiology culture taken from a draining gum fistula around a maxillary unilateral subperiosteal dental implant.
 Periodontal gum cultures should be taken before prescribing antibiotics.
-This infection was resistant to Penicillin, Tetracycline and Metronidazole.
+In this case the infection was resistant to Penicillin, Tetracycline and Metronidazole.